GEAR COMPARISON

 Buy the Shimano Curado DC if:

-• You deep crank regularly, throw sub-1/2 oz lures in wind, or fish 50+ days per year.
-The MicroModule gearing and Super Free Spool will justify the premium within a single season.
+• You deep crank regularly, throw sub-1/2 oz reaction lures in wind, or fish 50+ days per year.
+The MicroModule gearing and 6+1 S A-RB bearing package will justify the investment within a single season.

-• You fish in harsh or brackish conditions.
-The S A-RB bearing protection will keep your reel spinning smoothly long after standard bearings begin to corrode.
+• You fish in harsh or brackish conditions where maximum frame rigidity and bearing longevity keep your reel spinning smoothly year after year.

 Buy the Shimano SLX DC if: